 B5 deficiency, while rare, can cause chronic fatigue, sleeping problems, mood problems, neuropathy, and respiratory tract infections.

 Beef pancreas is an excellent source of vitamin B12.
-Just one portion contains over 5 times your recommended daily value.
+Just one portion contains over 500% your recommended daily value.
 Second to beef liver, beef pancreas is one of the best natural sources of B12 on the planet.

 Beef pancreas is a far better source of selenium than most animal products.
-While true selenium deficiencies are rare, even the slightest subclinical deficiencies can impair proper thyroid function and slow your metabolism.
+While true selenium deficiencies are rare, increasing your selenium intake can help maintain proper thyroid function and promote metabolism.

 Beef Pancreas Benefits

-Beef pancreas benefits are numerous, though they’re aptly captured by the ancient belief that eating the organ(s) of an animal strengthens the corresponding organ(s) of the eater.
+Beef pancreas benefits are numerous, and may be aptly captured by the ancient belief that eating the organ(s) of an animal strengthens the corresponding organ(s) of the eater.
 AKA, like-supports-like.

 In addition to nourishing your own pancreas, pancreatic extracts were used throughout the 30s and 40s to prevent and/or alleviate allergies.
-It’s thought that they do this by improving digestion.
+It’s thought that their effectiveness may be do to their ability to support digestion digestion.

 Sourcing Quality Beef Pancreas